Learn how you can acquire the technical skills of a product manager

 - Hack up a side project – And for the final and most effective hack, pick up a fun side project and try and build it from scratch.
 Could be anything from a simple photo app or a chat bot.
 Try and get others to use it.
 Building something from scratch for actual users to use will make you appreciate the intricacy involved at every step and go a long way in improving your technical knowledge.

 As a PM, you will be interacting with the tech team day in and day out.
 You will be the sole point of contact between tech, design, business and users.
 It, therefore, becomes extremely important for you to understand the tech language so as to be able to play the role of a translator well.
-Practising the hacks mentioned above while tweaking your daily schedule just a little bit is going to help you in enormous amounts in your journey of being a PM.
+Practicing the hacks mentioned above while tweaking your daily schedule just a little bit is going to help you in enormous amounts in your journey of being a PM.

 Stay tuned for two more articles of the edition to learn about design and business skills.
 Till then, sharpen your tech skills and get closer to becoming a PM!